JingwenQuan/Efficient-Short-Video-Identification-Attack/README.md

 @version 0.1
 @date 2024-4-18
 #  Note
 The exe in this repository is just a demo for our short video identification attack.
-It's only available for pcaps before 2024/7/1.
-Please contact us(hwu@seu.edu.cn) for more details.
+It's only available for pcaps before **2024/7/1**.
+Please contact us(**hwu@seu.edu.cn**) for more details.